mlfoundations/open_flamingo/README.md

 - [ ] Add support for video input
 - [ ] Release better performing and larger OpenFlamingo models
 - [ ] Expand our evaluation suite
+- [ ] Migrate to OpenCLIP to support a broader range of pre-trained vision models
 - [ ] Add support for FSDP training

 # Acknowledgments